Head’s up: frank talk of euthanasia and some raw language.

-It’s not OK with me that I remember so much of the past two years–no wait, that is OK–but I’m frustrated that I don’t have vivid memories of her in her prime.
-I am going through 800+ unnamed Flip videos that are no longer in a library and finding every one that even has her barking in the background.
+It’s not OK with me that I remember so much of the past two years—no wait, that is OK—but I’m frustrated that I don’t have vivid memories of her in her prime.
+I am going through 800+ unnamed Flip videos that are no longer in a library and finding every one that she is in.
+Even if she is just barking in the background.
 Her “prime” means she was about 12 years old!

 Yet she had a great appetite and still had pleasures in life.
-She was on RX for arthritis just to be sure, but I don’t think she was in much or any pain.
+She was on medication for arthritis just to be sure, but I don’t think she was in much or any pain.

 I have known for a year that this dog would not die a peaceful death at home.
 Her heart, other organs, and general constitution were way too strong.
 I knew I would have to intervene.
 In the past few weeks she has taken another step down into frailty and I have been waiting for some sign that the balance had tipped.

 It happened on Friday.
 She threw up, then had an extended seizure.
 She aspirated vomit.
 She was with me at my office at the time and my coworker helped me care for her.
 After two hours she was still sputtering and had not gotten out all the matter, but I had already made the decision.
 If she had seized once, it could and would happen again.
 And the next time I might not be with her.
 Every time I left her home, as safe as I made things, there were ways she could hurt herself or suffer.
 The seizure was probably related to her canine cognitive dysfunction and she was way too frail to experiment with other treatment drugs.